-Library / Learning Resource Center www.angelina.edu/library
+Library / Learning Resource Center......www.angelina.edu/library

-Phone: (936) 633-5219; Email: aclibrary@angelina.edu

-The library / Learning Resource Center provides in-person and online information access, and research assistance to the Angelina College community of students, faculty, and staff.
-The Angelina College Library houses approximately 33,880 books and periodicals, and provides access to e-books, electronic reference resources, and thousands of online scholarly periodicals.
+Phone: (936) 633-5219; Email: aclibrary@angelina.edu The Library provides in-person and online information access, and research assistance to the Angelina College community of students, faculty, and staff.
+The Angelina College Library houses approximately 34,000 books and periodicals, and provides access to e-books, electronic reference resources, and thousands of online scholarly periodicals.
 The Learning Resource Center staff is available to assist students in assessing the quality of information sources, proper citation of other's work, information literacy instruction, and identification of possible sources for any research project.
 In addition to reference and research assistance, the AC Library building offers variable study spaces, study rooms, open computer use, photocopy services, and ADA compliant technology.
-The free Student Tutoring and Access Center (STAC) is located on the second floor of the Library.
-Additionally, the Library hosts Adult Basic Education courses.
+The free Tutoring Center is located on the second floor of the Library.
+Additionally, the Library hosts the Adult Education Computer Lab.